benhylau/mesh-router-builder/README.md

     GITHUB_RELEASE_VERSION=<release-version>

 The _GitHub API Token_ should have `public_repo` scope for public repositories and `repo` scope for private repositories.
-The file should look something like
+The `GITHUB_RELEASE_VERSION` will be used as `debian_revision` for .deb packages, appended to filenames of .img system images, and used to tag the release.
+Your file should look something like this:
-this:

     GITHUB_USERNAME=benhylau
     GITHUB_REPOSITORY=mesh-router-builder
     GITHUB_TOKEN=0123456789abcdef0123456789abcdef01234567
-    GITHUB_RELEASE_VERSION=v0.1
+    GITHUB_RELEASE_VERSION=0.1

 After `make` completes, you can call `make publish` and all artifacts will be published to _Github Releases_ in your repository.